 The North Mississippi Medical Center in Tupelo, Mississippi, is the largest non-metropolitan area hospital in the United States.

 Mississippi has more than 3,000 doctors, 1,000 dentists, and 100 hospitals located throughout the state.
 The G.V.
 (Sonny) Montgomery VA Medical Center, located in Jackson, is one of only four regional Veterans Benefits Administration locations in the country.
-The world’s most comprehensive computer model of the human cardiovascular system can also be found in Mississippi.
 The first heart transplant, the first lung transplant and the first kidney autotransplant were all performed in Mississippi by Dr. James Hardy, a surgeon at Mississippi’s University Medical Center.

 Golfers will rejoice when they approach the first tee of Old Waverly Golf Club and its beautiful residential community.
 Listed by Golf Digest as one of America’s 100 greatest golf courses, it was the site of the 1999 U.S. Women’s Open.
 Mississippi’s perpetually mild climate makes the state a favorite among golfers, who can enjoy the game year round on more than 120 public and private courses.
 The state plays host to the Sanderson Farms Championship, which has been a part of the PGA TOUR since 1968.
 The proceeds from this event benefit the Children’s of Mississippi at the University of Mississippi Medical Center and other charities.